California inspired a wave of plastic bag bans—with an unfortunate loophole

 California finally closed its loophole last month.
 The legislature updated the original law to ban all non-paper bags from being distributed at store checkout stands.

-“Instead of being asked, ‘Do you want paper or plastic?’ at checkout, consumers will simply be asked if they want a paper bag, if they haven’t brought a reusable bag,” Democratic state Senator Catherine Blakespear said in a statement.
+“Instead of being asked, ‘Do you want paper or plastic?’ at checkout, consumers will simply be asked if they want a paper bag, if they haven’t brought a reusable bag,” Democratic state Sen. Catherine Blakespear said in a statement.
 “This straightforward approach is easy to follow and will help dramatically reduce plastic bag pollution.”

 Across the country, however, California’s pioneering efforts may have already spread not just copycat bag bans but also the loophole that undermines them.
-There are at least five other states — and potentially many more cities and counties — that have written the same exceptions into their regulations.
+There are at least five other states—and potentially many more cities and counties—that have written the same exceptions into their regulations.
 Now that California’s error is becoming better known, efforts are underway to amend at least two other states’ existing bag bans.
 In states that are only now looking to introduce their first plastic bag bans, legislators are taking care not to replicate the mistakes of their predecessors.

 “You need a full ban on this stuff completely,” said Jack Egan, vice chair for the Connecticut chapter of the ocean conservation nonprofit Surfrider.
 “Otherwise, you’ve got a compromised, hamstrung, hard-to-enforce, easily worked-around ordinance.”

-As with California’s original law, each of the five states whose bag bans still allow thicker plastic bags — Connecticut, Maine, Oregon, Rhode Island, and Washington — defines a “reusable” plastic bag to include those that exceed a certain thickness: typically 4 mils, though Washington’s law started at 2.25 mils — the standard set by California — and is supposed to ratchet up to 4 in 2026.
+As with California’s original law, each of the five states whose bag bans still allow thicker plastic bags—Connecticut, Maine, Oregon, Rhode Island, and Washington—defines a “reusable” plastic bag to include those that exceed a certain thickness: typically 4 mils, though Washington’s law started at 2.25 mils—the standard set by California—and is supposed to ratchet up to 4 in 2026.
 (One mil is equal to 0.0254 millimeters, comparable to the thickness of a dollar bill.)

 The origins of this thickness standard appear to be unknown.
 Some environmental groups told Grist that, when California lawmakers were dreaming up the state’s original bag ban, they were trying not to legislate away sturdy, reusable bags that happened to be made of plastic, like the ones available in Trader Joe’s checkout lines.
-But those bags are usually around 20 mils — 5 to 10 times thicker than those allowed by plastic bag ban laws.
-Other environmental advocates suggested it was pressure from the plastics industry that prevented a more straightforward ban on all bags made of plastic “film” — that is, polyethylene that is thin and stretchy — which would have included thicker versions.
+But those bags are usually around 20 mils—5 to 10 times thicker than those allowed by plastic bag ban laws.
+Other environmental advocates suggested it was pressure from the plastics industry that prevented a more straightforward ban on all bags made of plastic “film”—that is, polyethylene that is thin and stretchy—which would have included thicker versions.
 The American Recyclable Plastic Bag Alliance, a trade group, told the Hartford Courant in 2019 that “you can ban this product … but the alternative is worse, both economically and environmentally.”

 Melissa Gates, formerly the Northeast regional manager for Surfrider and now a director at Organizing for Impact, said Connecticut’s law was influenced by California’s, as well as by local ordinances from around the country.
 The version of the statewide ban that was backed by Surfrider included an exemption for thick plastic bags as a sort of “compromise” to win support from big food and retail industry associations.
 It worked.

 Even if the fee had stayed mandatory, however, it’s questionable whether it would have been high enough to get consumers to treat the thick bags any differently than they would treat a free, thinner bag.
-For many people, 8 cents is a negligible addition to their grocery bill, and not enough to prevent them from reusing thick bags just once or twice (if at all) — say, to line their trash cans or clean up after their dogs.
+For many people, 8 cents is a negligible addition to their grocery bill, and not enough to prevent them from reusing thick bags just once or twice (if at all)—say, to line their trash cans or clean up after their dogs.
 Then, when they return to the grocery store, they have to buy new bags, incentivizing the bags’ continued production.

 “As an environmentalist and a social justice advocate, I would prefer that we immediately stop making unnecessary things out of plastic,” Gates said.